ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers

-We provide details about our implementation of the described data collection framework below.
-We define a time deadline for each pipeline step to ease synchronizing participants along the data collection process.
+We provide details about our implementation of the described data collection methodology below.
+We define a time deadline for each step to ease subjects' synchronization along the data collection process.

-\paragraph{Participants Sign-up} We require participants to provide the following information: full name and email address.
-We also need participants to provide their Google Scholar profiles regarding paper selection.
-If no Google Scholar profile is available, participants can still sign-up by manually submitting hyperlinks to the PDF files of papers about which they have enough expertise.
-The automatic paper retrieval step reports the top five participants' most recent papers listed in their Google Scholar profile.
-Participants are then asked to select two to participate in the study.
+\paragraph{Sign-up} We require subjects to provide the following contact information: full name and email address.
+We also need subjects to provide their Google Scholar profiles regarding paper selection.
+If no Google Scholar profile is available, subjects can still sign-up by manually submitting hyperlinks to the PDF files of papers about which they have enough expertise.
+The automatic paper retrieval step reports the top five subjects' most recent papers listed in their Google Scholar profile.
+Subjects are then asked to select two of them to participate in the study.

-\paragraph{Booking as DE} We consider \texttt{DE} dialogue sessions of one hour in length.
-Upon sign-up, summary information about selected papers and dialogue sessions is provided to participants.
-In particular, participants can add selected dialogue sessions to their calendar to ensure participation.
-Upon submission, summary information is provided to participants with the possibility to add chosen dialogue sessions to their calendar to ensure participation.
+\paragraph{Booking as \e} We consider time slots of one hour in length.
+Upon sign-up, summary information about selected papers and time slots is provided to human subjects.
+In particular, subjects can add the selected time slots to their calendar to ensure participation.

-\paragraph{Booking as P} Once the sign-up deadline has been met, our framework automatically notifies participants about the next phase.
+\paragraph{Booking as \p} Once the sign-up deadline has been met, our implementation automatically notifies subjects about the next phase via email.
 Additionally, a unique private authentication code is assigned and provided to each participant.
-The authentication code is used to identify participants during the study while ensuring anonymity.
-Regarding dialogue session booking as \texttt{P}, we split \texttt{DE} dialogue sessions into session slots of 20 minutes duration.
-Participants are required to book four distinct dialogue session slots, each one regarding a different paper.
-Upon submission, summary information is provided to participants regarding their final schedule concerning both roles.
+The authentication code is used to identify subjects during the study while ensuring anonymity.
+We split each \e time slot into three time slots of 20 minutes duration.
+Subjects are required to book four distinct time slots, each one regarding a different paper.
+Upon submission, summary information is provided to subjects regarding their final schedule concerning both roles.

-\paragraph{Joining a Dialogue} Once the time deadline of the previous pipeline step has been met, our framework automatically notifies participants about their final schedule.
-By doing so, participants have exact information about which session slots they have to join.
-Our framework also supports an automatic notification system that ensures participants join each session slot on time.
+\paragraph{Conducting a Dialogue} Once the time deadline of the "Booking as \p" step has been met, our implementation automatically notifies subjects about their final schedule.
+By doing so, subjects have exact information about which time slots they have to join.
+Our implementation also supports an automatic notification system that ensures subjects join each time slot on time.